MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/style-site.md

     - Note the list of themes in the Styling workspace.
 Further customization can be done with the styling menu.

 1. Select one of the preset themes to see how the style is reflected on the canvas workspace to the right.
-Note the following:

     - Each theme has its own color palette.